This is a last picture of it before it left with a new owner.

 - 20A fully automatic temperature compensated charging for batteries from 40-300Ah while you’re on the move

 - Dual input (solar and alternator in parallel)

 - Battery separation replacing diodes and VSR relays

 - Solar panel regulator with Maximum Power Point Tracking (MPPT)

 - Selectable AGM option – 14.4V or 14.7V

 - Maximized charging for better battery life and performance

 - Temperature sensor to compensate for hot or cold conditions

 - Splash and dust proof (IP65)

-I ran 2 cable pairs to the 4Runner's cargo area.
+For running the fridge and radio I ran 2 cable pairs to the 4Runner's cargo area.
 What the area looked like before disassembly.